kadmuffin/mblock-datapack/mblock/data/mblock/functions/objects/item_reader/README.md

 ```

 ## Example Item.tag:
-This Item.tag contains three sequencial notes (note: 15), the code is formated as a json to make it more redeable:
+This Item.tag contains three sequential notes (note: 15), the code is formatted as a json to make it more readable:
 ```python
 {
  "contains_song": 1,